sv3ndk/bookshelf/readme.md

 * error handling in http4s can either be specifically in each route, or else for repetitive stuff we can let the `MessageFailure` "bubbleUp" and use a middleware to transform it.
 I crafted a middleware that returns quite a verbose message, it's probably not the most secure option.

-* I don't like implicits, they fail in obscure ways when the relevant imports are missing
+* I don't like implicits, they fail in obscure ways when the relevant imports are missing, especially when a chain of them is necessary (e.g. a functio requireing an implicit entity decorer, itself requiring a json decoder, itself requiring a refined type decoder...), as a user I need to understand lot's of implementation details to fix my bugs when I used them incorrectly.

-* stack traces in an app written with Cats are pretty much unusable since they often show mostly pluming technical info as opposed to pointing to the source of the issue
+* stack traces in app written with Cats are pretty much unusable since they often show mostly pluming technical info as opposed to pointing to the source of the issue

+* Tagless final is probably overly-generalization that adds an additional layer of abstraction for little added value.
+OTOH we end up with all functions returning `IO[Stuff]` which is a bit the effect equivalent of returning `Object` everywhere, it's super broad.
+Ideally, we should seek opportunities to express logic as simple functions outside of any effect, and delegate to it from and effectful layer.

 Further notes: